-According to the American Philological Association, the principal professional organization of Classical scholars and teachers in the United States, there are four main goals for undergraduate Classics programs:
+According to the Society for Classical Studies, the principal professional organization of Classics scholars and teachers in the United States, there are four main goals for undergraduate Classics programs:

 Student Learning Outcomes

-We have identified six learning outcomes organized within 5 content/skill areas. that students should attain to during their course of study in Classics here at Pomona.
+We have identified 6 learning outcomes, organized within 5 content/skill areas, that students should attain to during their course of study in Classics here at Pomona.